 - Grease a 10-inch pie tin or tart tin with butter.
 Preheat the oven to 400°F.

-- While the pie crust bakes, prepare the filling.
+- While the pie crust par-bakes, prepare the filling.
 Thinly slice the peeled onion and the unpeeled apple to be roughly all the same thickness.
-(You can peel the apple too, but I like to leave the peel on so the apples don’t become too mushy.)
+(You can peel the apple too, but I prefer to leave the peel on so the apples don’t become too mushy.)

 - Melt the butter in a large pan on medium-low heat.
-Add the sliced onions and cook until they’re softened, golden brown, and caramelized, after about 15 minutes, stirring often.
+Add the sliced onions and cook, stirring often, until they’re softened, golden brown, and caramelized, after about 15 to 20 minutes.

 - Add the thinly sliced apples and cook for another 5 to 10 minutes, until the apples begin to soften.

 - In a large mixing bowl, whisk together the spices, thyme, eggs, and sour cream or crème fraiche.
-Add the cooked sliced onions and apples.
-Mix to combine.
+Add the cooked sliced onions and apples to the mixing bowl and stir to combine.

-- Pour the egg mixture into the partially baked pie crust.
-Place it back in the oven and bake for about 40 to 45 minutes, until the crust is golden brown and the filling is set.Let cool for at least 20 minutes, then slice and enjoy!
+- Pour the filling mixture into the partially baked pie crust.
+Place it back in the oven and bake for 40 to 45 minutes, until the crust is golden brown and the filling is set.Let cool for at least 20 minutes, then slice and enjoy!

 Notes

-- Place your onion in the fridge for about 30 minutes before slicing it.
+- Onion Hack: Place your onion in the fridge for about 30 minutes before slicing it.
 This will help prevent the pungent onion juices from causing your eyes to water.

-- Don't skip par baking the pie crust.
+- No Soggy Bottoms: Don't skip par baking the pie crust.
 Partially baking the crust before adding the filling ensures the bottom doesn't become soggy and mushy.

 shkalen